nih-cfde/training-and-engagement/docs/Bioinformatic-Analyses/RNAseq-on-Cavatica/rna_seq_9.md

 - Navigate to [CAVATICA](https://cavatica.sbgenomics.com/) and login using NIH or CAVATICA credentials.
     ![six](./rna-seq-images/rna-seq-9-06.png)

-- Note: if you are logging into CAVATICA for the first time you will presented with an NIH consent screen followed by a Gen3 authorization screen.
+- Note: if you are logging into CAVATICA for the first time you will be presented with an NIH consent screen followed by a Gen3 authorization screen.
     ![consent](./rna-seq-images/rna-seq-9-06-01-nih-consent.png)
     ![auth](./rna-seq-images/rna-seq-9-06-02-gen3-authorize.png)